Jyx/sandbox/README.md

 I got a reversible jacket for Christmas, I can't wait to see how it turns out.
 I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
 Now it’s Hans free.
 What do you call a beehive without the b's?
 An eehive.
+I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.